-I’ve been rewriting loads about conversing spoked rims to tubeless.
+I’ve rewritten conversing spoked rims to tubeless.
 There are several updated pages from here on what, why and how.

 If ever a bike wanted tubeless wheels it’s the AT (and T7 for that matter).
 These bikes run 21-inch fronts and were initially pitched at a low price to get them moving.
 Choppers aside, cast wheels are unknown in 21-inch, while OE spoked tubeless wheels (as on many European 21-inch advs) are expensive.
 The new 2020 1100 AT Adventure Sport finally has a tubeless 18/21 set up.